valocode/bubbly/docs/SPECIFICATION.md

 The client configs tell the Bubbly client what data to upload to the Bubbly server.

-First we would need to provide some of the contextual data, such as the project name, the repository name, the version of the code and generic things which having nothing to do with parsing data, but will feed into the schema and data model.
+First we would need to provide some of the contextual data, such as the project name, the repository name, the version of the code and generic things which themselves have nothing to do with parsing data, but will feed into the schema and data model.
-As the transforms are defined as re-usable modules, we only need to provide the necessary inputs (or parameters) to the transform in the client configs.
+As the transforms are defined as reusable modules, we only need to provide the necessary inputs (or parameters) to the transform in the client configs.

 In the following short example we:

-1. First set the bubbly server to talk with (should be possible to use env vars or similar)
+1. First set the Bubbly server to connect to (should be possible to use env vars or similar).
 2. Set the name of the `repo` to `test-repo`.
-The idea is that if this `repo` already exists on the bubbly server then it would associate the data we are about to produce with that existing `repo`, and not create a new `repo` -- so the bubbly client will need to query the bubbly server before uploading.
+The idea is that if this `repo` already exists on the Bubbly server then it would associate the data we are about to produce with that existing `repo`, and not create a new `repo` -- so the Bubbly client will need to query the Bubbly server before uploading.
-3. Next we create a `repo_verion`, which may exist if we have already uploaded data against the same `repo_version`.
+3. Next we create a `repo_version`, which may exist if we have already uploaded data against the same `repo_version`.
 4. Next we specify the module (or transform) that we want to use, and then provide the inputs in the `modules` block.

 ```hcl